+Before we get into the specifics of HR’s role when it comes to fraud in the workplace, we thought it would be a good idea to frame exactly what we mean when we talk about fraud.
 Although there is no one definition for fraud, the Collins English dictionary defines it as “deliberate deception, trickery or cheating intended to gain an advantage”.
 It is considered an illegal act and it is characterised by deceit, concealment and violation of trust.

 Opportunity is typically caused by the absence of sufficient internal controls.
 Motivation can include financial need, resentment towards one’s employer, addictions and pressure to achieve.
 For example, people can be motivated to commit fraud because of their personal perilous financial situation, even if they do not feel a strong grievance towards their employer.
 The third element, rationalisation, occurs when the perpetrator can reason to themselves that they are not doing something wrong.
 For example, they might be intending to repay the money.

 The obvious way to reduce the opportunity for your employees to commit fraud is by improving your internal controls, for example, through management oversight and ensuring that no single individual has excessive financial power or control.
 You can reduce the motivation of employees to commit fraud through such means as providing an employee assistance programme that helps employees that are experiencing significant stress.
 You can have a strategic focus on increasing employee engagement – a focus that informs your decision-making.
 This work could include periodically surveying your employees.
 This focus on engagement has the benefit of reducing the chances of an employee being tempted to commit fraud.
-You can also ensure that your financial goals, though challenging, are achievable without your people feeling excessive pressure.
+You can also ensure that your financial goals, though challenging, are achievable, without your people feeling excessive pressure.

-You may have an organisational information deficit that needs remedying.
-The way to address this is to ensure that your organisation has established clear policies and procedures, that your employees are aware of those policies and procedures, and that management create a culture that expects and models honesty.
+This may seem blindingly obvious to you, but do your employees actually know what fraud is?
+Do they know that committing it is contrary to the terms of their employment?
+Do they grasp that if they commit fraud that they may be putting jobs in jeopardy?
+If the answer to any of these questions is no, then you may have an organisational information deficit that needs remedying.
+The way to address this is to ensure that your organisation has established clear policies and procedures, that your employees are aware of those policies and procedures, and that management creates a culture that expects and models honesty.

 You can also help prevent fraud by making good hiring decisions in the first place.
 Properly written and followed recruitment and selection policies will help in this respect, for example, through a rigorous interview process that includes a probe of candidates’ ethics followed by a robust verification and reference checking process.